-We are running a five year project, funded from the European Agricultural Fund for Rural Development through Natural England’s Countryside Stewardship Scheme’s Facilitation Fund, to work with farmers and growers to develop habitats and nesting sites for native pollinators.
+In December 2020 we entered the sixth year of the Wild Pollinator Project, funded from the European Agricultural Fund for Rural Development (EAFRD) through Natural England’s Countryside Stewardship Scheme’s Facilitation Fund.
+We are engaging with farmers and growers to develop habitats and nesting sites for native pollinators and beneficial insects.

-Both farmers and pollinators will benefit through a range of multi-functional solutions including:
+Farmers and growers, pollinators and beneficial insects are benefiting through a range of multi-functional solutions including:

 - planting of pollen and nectar mixes to increase the amount and duration of food availability to wild pollinators whilst also buffering water courses